Five Areas in the United States That are Ideal for Growing Weed

-Let’s just say that Halloween isn’t the only big holiday right now, at least for some people.
-During the month of October, hundreds of home growers and private farmers across the United States are celebrating the season of #Croptober, a very special time for aficionados across the country.
+Let’s just say that Halloween isn’t the only big holiday right now.
+At least for some people.
+During the month of October, hundreds of home growers and private farmers across the United States are celebrating the season of #Croptober.
+This is a very special time for aficionados across the country.
 Starting on October 1, millions of fragrant marijuana buds ripened, and producers spent the first day of the month cutting, drying, and preserving their precious crop.
-By Christmas, these farmers will have gathered an unbelievably massive stock of these mind-altering plants, making you wonder how the power of the oils doesn’t affect passersby.
+By Christmas, these farmers will have gathered an unbelievably massive stock of these mind-altering plants.
+This may make you wonder how the power of the oils doesn’t affect passersby.
 Still, have you ever wondered where these plants grow the best in our country?
-Here is a look at the regions of the United States that are ideal for growing marijuana.
+Here is a look at each place in the United States that are considered best to grow weed.

-Dubbed the Emerald Triangle due to its rich, beautiful, and rugged terrain, Northwestern California tops the list as an ideal spot for growing weed.
+Dubbed the Emerald Triangle due to its rich, beautiful, and rugged terrain, Northwestern California tops the list as a best place to grow weed.
 Likewise, this region boasts a temperate Mediterranean climate and steep mountains (similar to the Burgundy region of France, where fine wines are grown).
 State officials estimate that the Triangle annually produces 1.7 million pounds of cannabis.
 Overall, this area is a leader in outdoor farming.

 Second in the production of indoor cannabis, Washington has split down the middle in terms of growing capabilities.
-Areas near Seattle are shady and damp due to heavy rain, meaning producers have to foster sativa plants and hybrids that generally flower early.
+Areas near Seattle are shady and damp due to heavy rain.
+This means producers have to foster sativa plants and hybrids that generally flower early.
 East of the Cascades, sunlight is much more prominent.
 Nevertheless, Washington still benefits from dark, nutrient-rich soil and a supply of fresh water.
 In October 2017, the state cultivated 90,000 pounds of the crop.

 The 4th largest producer of indoor marijuana in the country, Oregon has less restricted laws for cannabis farming and has shown enthusiasm for entering this industry.
 While farmers suffered from a sharp descent in prices, Oregon produces $50 legal ounces (80% cheaper than the legal ounces produced in California in 2017).